Live Online Course

-The 7th Pelvic Health Solution’s Symposium will give you an exceptional conference experience, and will enrich your theoretical and practical knowledge of pelvic health.
+The 7th Pelvic Health Solution’s Online Symposium will enrich your theoretical and practical knowledge of pelvic health.

-If your patient has a pelvis, you will benefit from this conference!
-You don’t have to be a practicing internal pelvic health therapist in order to profit from this one-day conference.
+If your patient has a pelvis, you will benefit from this online conference!
+You don’t have to be a practicing internal pelvic health therapist in order to profit from this.

 Learn the science, critical reasoning and inter-disciplinary approaches needed to fully understand the direction that pelvic health is taking in your community, provincially, nationally and internationally.